ngrx/platform/docs/effects/README.md

 }
 ```

-2. Register the EffectsModule in your application root imports:
+2. Register the EffectsModule in your application root imports.
+This NgModule *must* be added to
+your root `NgModule` for the effects providers to be registered and start when your application is loaded.

 ```ts
 import { EffectsModule } from '@ngrx/effects';
 import { AuthEffects } from './effects/auth';